 (ABM) earlier in this article — but it’s important enough to warrant its own section.
 Read on to learn all about how this strategy can help businesses drive deeper engagement and greater revenue over time.

-In ABM, B2B marketing teams focus their efforts on a selection of high-value accounts, target each as a market of one, and deliver highly personalized digital experiences that generate demand.
+In ABM, B2B marketing teams focus their efforts on a selection of high-value accounts, target each as a market of one, and deliver highly personalised digital experiences that generate demand.

 In recent years, ABM has become one of the most popular and profitable B2B marketing strategies — 86% of ABM practitioners say it improves win rates, and 80% say it improves customer lifetime value.